Wage & Hour, Meal & Rest Breaks FAQ

-California employment law requires that employers pay minimum wage and overtime, and provide meal and rest breaks.
-If your employer refuses to acknowledge these laws, you should take action to pursue the wages you deserve.
+California employment law requires employers to pay minimum wage, pay for overtime hours, and provide meal and rest breaks.
+If your employer refuses to acknowledge these laws, you should act now to pursue the wages you deserve.
 Alan Burton Newman, PLC has recovered millions of dollars in settlements and has taken on companies like Verizon, Home Depot, and General Motors Corporation.
 No company is too big or too small to fight.
 If you have been mistreated, our firm can help you!

-With 40+ years' experience, we can help with your wage, meal, or rest break case.
+With 35+ years of experience, we can help with your wage, meal, or rest break case.
 Contact us for a FREE consultation!

 Attorney Alan Newman offers counsel for numerous aspects of employment law and can answer your questions regarding difficult cases.
-As an experienced L.A. wage dispute lawyer, he helps you to get answers to questions about your case.
+As an experienced L.A. wage dispute lawyer, he helps you get answers and compensation.

 How is overtime computed?

-Employees are entitled to one and a half overtime for work in excess of 8 hours per day or in excess of 40 hours in a week.
+Employees are entitled to one and a half overtime when they work more than 8 hours per day or exceed 40 hours in a week.
 Double overtime is required when a person works 12 or more hours per day.

 What if my employer doesn't give the right number of hours?